 Pursue additional leasing opportunities.
 We believe the various leasing solutions that we offer to other helicopter operators permit us to monetize demand from end markets that we may not otherwise have access to without a further investment in infrastructure and/or operations.
 There is intense competition in the leasing market with the introduction and expansion of specialized helicopter leasing companies.
 We believe customers look to us for a variety of leasing solutions because of our fleet diversity, including selection of light, medium and heavy helicopters to meet customer needs, and our ability as an operator to provide related services such as training, maintenance support and temporary ground and flight crews, which differentiates us from the financial leasing companies.
-During 2016, we began leasing helicopters together with related support services to a new customer providing helicopter transport services in Argentina.
+During 2017, we began leasing helicopters and providing related support services to a new customer that provides helicopter emergency medical services in the U.S.

 Expand into new and growing geographic markets.
 We believe there are significant opportunities in markets outside of the U.S., and we selectively seek to access these growth markets.
 In addition to our 50% economic interest in Aeróleo in Brazil and 75% interest in Sicher in Colombia, we continue to develop relationships in targeted markets that we believe are underserved by larger multinational helicopter operators, may benefit from our unique offering of services and expertise and provide us with opportunities for growth.
-During 2016, we expanded our footprint with the commencement of operations in Suriname, which, together with our entry into Argentina, has enhanced our position as one of the preferred providers of helicopter services in the Americas with a presence from Alaska to Argentina.
 As we seek to grow our business, we regularly evaluate new opportunities and entry into new markets through operating contracts, leases, acquisitions, joint venture investments and alliances with other industry participants.

 Maximize shareholder value.
 We proactively manage our fleet as a portfolio of assets, and we plan our capital allocation with a focus on achieving business growth and improving rates of return, taking into careful account our balance sheet, liquidity and risk management.
-During 2016, we amended our \$200.0 million senior secured revolving credit facility (the "Revolving Credit Facility") to, among other things, revise our maintenance covenants to provide us with additional flexibility.
-Our goal is to deliver strong returns over time by: improving cash returns through capital and operational efficiency improvements; deploying more capital into opportunities management believes can deliver strong returns for the benefit of our shareholders, including strategic acquisitions or equity investments; and withdrawing capital from areas where returns are deemed inadequate and unable to be sufficiently improved.
 We continuously evaluate and optimize our fleet utilization, and as helicopters come off of current contracts or are replaced by newer models, we assess our future opportunities for such helicopters against our ability to recover our remaining investments in the secondary helicopter market.
 When appropriate, we may divest helicopters when such actions provide the highest expected shareholder return and often upgrade our fleet by reinvesting the proceeds in newer helicopters, such as the S92 and AW189 helicopter models.
 In addition, we pursue opportunities that leverage our fleet's versatility by shifting assets between markets when circumstances warrant.